Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Ethical Consideration

 \section{Ethical Consideration}

-In this section, we discuss the potential broader impact and ethical considerations of our paper. \paragraph{Intended use.} In this paper, we design a general framework to adapt existing gradient-based methods in CV to NLP, and further propose a decision-based textual attack method with impressive performance.
+In this section, we discuss the potential broader impact and ethical considerations of our paper. \paragraph{Intended Use.} In this paper, we design a general framework to adapt existing gradient-based methods in CV to NLP, and further, propose a decision-based textual attack method with impressive performance.
 Our motivations are twofold.
-First, we attempt to introduce adversarial attack methods of CV to NLP, since image attack methods have been well-explored and proved to be effective, therefore helping this two fields better share research resources hence accelerate the research process on both sides.
-Second, we hope to find insights about interpretability and robustness of current black-box DNNs from our study.
+First, we attempt to introduce adversarial attack methods of CV to NLP, since image attack methods have been well-explored and proved to be effective, therefore helping these two fields better share research resources hence accelerating the research process on both sides.
+Second, we hope to find insights into the interpretability and robustness of current black-box DNNs from our study.

-\paragraph{Potential risk.} There is a possibility that our attack methods may be used maliciously to launch adversarial attacks against off-the-shelf commercial systems.
+\paragraph{Potential Risk.} There is a possibility that our attack methods may be used maliciously to launch adversarial attacks against off-the-shelf commercial systems.
 However, studies on adversarial attacks are still necessary since it is important for the research community to understand these powerful attack models before defending against these attacks.

-\paragraph{Energy saving. } We list the settings of hyper-parameters of our method in Appendix, to prevent people from conducting unnecessary tuning and help researchers to quickly reproduce our results.
+\paragraph{Energy Saving. } We will public the settings of hyper-parameters of our method, to prevent people from conducting unnecessary tuning and help researchers quickly reproduce our results.
 We will also release the checkpoints including all victim models to avoid repeated energy costs.